dawranliou/dawranliou.com/content/12-closures-bind-late.md

 ### Appendix - discussion on loading a dereferenced variable

 Take the `mult_zero` function for example.
-The disambled code looks:
+The dissembled code looks:

 ```python
   3           0 LOAD_FAST                0 (x)